ademiltonnunes/ChatGPT-API-GenAI-Driven-Apps/ChatGPTAPI/Chatbot-From-Files/README.md

 ## Techniques for Interacting with Your Own Documents and Data in the Chatbot

-To interact with documents loaded into the system, the following techniques from the course were employed:
+To interact with documents loaded into the system, the following techniques were employed:

 - **Document Loading**: Data can be sourced from various formats including PDFs, websites, databases, and YouTube videos, then converted into text format for system consumption.